SKOOP-Digital/skoop-continue-sync/LITELLM_PROXY_GUIDE.md

 ```

 **Key Points:**
-- `provider: ollama` - Continue.dev sees this as an Ollama model
+- `provider: anthropic` - **NEW**: Use Anthropic for native thinking display!
-- `model: anthropic/claude-sonnet-4-5` - The actual model name for LiteLLM
+- `model: anthropic/claude-sonnet-4-20250514` - The actual model name for LiteLLM
 - `apiBase: http://localhost:8009` - Points to our proxy server
+- `apiKey: "dummy"` - Required by Continue.dev but not used (proxy handles auth)

 ### Step 3: Use in Continue.dev